 This one's quick.
-If your kid uses a phone or tablet, the brightness is almost certainly too high.
+If your kid uses a phone or tablet, the brightness is likely higher than it needs to be.

 Why it matters more for toddlers